cosinusoidally/sdl-jsshell/wip/better-timer/README.txt

 when an event came in).
 You can see from above that SDL_WaitEvent checks to see if there is an event, if there is one it returns it, if not it sleeps for 10ms and tries again.
 It is essentially polling 100 times per second to see if there is an event.
-In my v0.0.2 code I schedules frames using a timer.
+In my v0.0.2 code I schedule frames using a timer.
 When the timer fires it puts an event in to the event queue.
 I assumed this would immediately wake up my mainloop (which is sat waiting for an event using SDL_WaitEvent).
 Because of this implementation of SDL_WaitEvent my code may end up waiting an